pflanze/functional-perl/README.md

 ---

-# Functional programming on Perl (5)
+# Functional programming on Perl

-This project aims to provide modules as well as tutorials and introductionary materials and other knowledge to work in a functional style on Perl.
-Currently the focus is on getting it to work well for programs on Perl 5.
-We'd appreciate discussing and collaborating with people working on Perl 6 now already, though, so as to adapt where useful.
+This project aims to provide modules as well as tutorials and introductionary materials to work in a functional style on Perl 5.

 <with_toc>

 ## Teaser

-This is an example of the kind of code we want to make possible:
+This is an example of the kind of code this project aims to make possible:

+    # Generate functions which construct PXML objects (objects that
+    # can be serialized to XML) with the names given her as the XML
+    # tag names:
     use PXML::Tags qw(myexample protocol-version records record a b c d);
+    # The functions are generated in all-uppercase so as to minimize
+    # the chances for naming conflicts and to let them stand apart.

     print RECORD(A("hi"),B("there"))->string;
     # prints: <record><a>hi</a><b>there</b></record>